denisakp/sangsue/CONTRIBUTING.md

-# Contributing to Sangsue
+# Contributing to SangSue

-Welcome to Sangsue!
+Welcome to SangSue!
 We appreciate your interest in contributing to our open-source project.
 Your contributions help make our project better and more inclusive.
 Before you get started, please take a moment to review our contribution guidelines.

 ## Types of Contributions We Welcome